thelogtree/logtree-node/README.md

 Error logs sent with the sendErrorLog function will appear in the /errors channel in Logtree.

-## Your logs will be viewable and searchable in the Logtree dashboard
+## Your events will be viewable and searchable in the Logtree dashboard

 <img width="283" alt="Screenshot 2023-05-18 at 4 54 19 PM" src="https://github.com/thelogtree/logtree-node/assets/62567315/284cc140-6201-4089-b402-1d9fe60f2070">